yuki-oyama/tristan2025-website/content/registration/_index.md

 <!-- Please see below for a list of topics. -->
 Registration details will be announced at a later date.

 The registration fee will be in line with previous conferences.
+Please find the past editions in [TRISTAN general webpage](https://tristanconference.org/past-editions).